titech-caras/teapot/README.md

 ## Notes on Anonymous Repository

 As this repository was anonymized, the `libcheckpoint_x64` submodule can be accessed [here](https://anonymous.4open.science/r/libcheckpoint_x64-C810).
-(The link inside the paper is broken for various reasons :( so please use this one.)

 ## Notes on naming